ropensci/occCite/cran-comments.md

 ## R CMD check results
 There were no WARNINGs.

-There was 1 NOTE when using r-hub and local OS X.
+There was 1 NOTE when using r-hub, win-builder, and local OS X.

 * checking dependencies in R code ...
 NOTE almost never needs to use ::: for its own objects: